 4. No Grace Period

 Did you score a credit card that’s interest-free for several months?
 Your cash advance doesn’t apply.
-The interest and fees will start now.
+The interest and fees will start now, just like if you took out a no credit check loan.

 5. It’s Hard to Pay It Off